2000ZRL/FFN-PyTorch/README.md

 In the summer of 2019, I was conducting summer research for three months in [Prof. Shuiwang Ji](http://people.tamu.edu/~sji/)'s lab, Texas A&M University.
 In the first month I finished reimplementing Flood-Filling Network by PyTorch.
 I also modify my codes to run FFN on multi-gpus (eight gpus at most) by DataParallelism.
 In addition, I wrote eval.py to evaluate the segmentation results automatically.
 And evaluation metrics can be seen [here](https://github.com/cremi/cremi_python).
+You should setup 'cremi' on your PC or server.
+Pay attention to that 'cremi' was written by Python2, so you should modify some codes.
 In order to select the best model on validation dataset, I also wrote ckp_sel.py to do the job automatically.

 How to get data?
 The data is so large that they are stored on Baidu Cloud.
 Here is the link.